WMD-group/WMD-group.github.io/b_group.md

 permalink: /group/
 ---

-The research group of Professor Aron Walsh, Royal Society University Research Fellow and Chair of Materials Theory in [Chemistry](http://www.bath.ac.uk/chemistry/) at the University of Bath.
+The research group of Professor Aron Walsh FRSC, Royal Society University Research Fellow and Chair of Materials Theory in [Chemistry](http://www.bath.ac.uk/chemistry/) at the University of Bath.
 He also holds a dual faculty position in [Materials Science and Engineering](http://mse.yonsei.ac.kr/eng/) at Yonsei University, Korea.

 Aron studied at Trinity College Dublin (Ireland), and later held positions at the National Renewable Energy Laboratory (USA) and University College London (UK).